mendicant-original/s10-notes/configuration.md

 end
 ```

 Providing the example configuration makes it easier for a user to start working with your application.
 It also helps seperate your environmental settings from your actual configuration.
-This is all very nice when working with applications, but what if we're writing a library.
-We have no easy way to ensure that the user creates `config/environment.rb`.
-We need a new, more dynamic way of configuring our libraries.
-One such was is a configuration object which we'll discuss in the next section.
+This is all very nice when working with applications, but what if we were writing a library?
+Then we'd have no easy way to ensure that the user creates `config/environment.rb`.
+We'd need a new, more dynamic way of configuring our libraries.
+To deal with this problem, we can implement configuration objects instead of simply relying on constants.

 ## Configuration Objects